dblanding/ROS2_live_course/ros2_questions.md

 > Filling in the data field should make the service work.

 ## Running `ros2 launch dribot_slam slam_toolbox_mapping_launch.py` again causes saved map to flash on and off.
-RViz flashes back and forth between the saved map and the new 'embryonic' map on roughly 2 second intervals.
+* RViz flashes back and forth between the saved map and the new 'embryonic' map on roughly 2 second intervals.
 I am guessing that this is a 'safety feature' intended to remind the user that there is alreaady a saved map.

 ## How does Mat generate that cool [Side_by_Side Video](https://www.youtube.com/watch?v=DqVGbUCOyRk)?
+## Working on Nav Milestone 3, Step 3
+* I can select parameter files by pointing a sym link to either:
+    * nav2_params_M2sol.yaml (uses smac 2d controller)
+    * nav2_params_DWB.yaml (uses DWB controller)
+* I had modified local_costmap/local_costmap/ros__parameters/voxel_layer/observation_sources: `scan` to `broken_scan`
+* Verified that the local costmap did not show but the robot could still navigate.
+* Launched gzclient
+* I tried to see if the robot would navigate around a block added to the scene.
+    * It **did** still plan a path around it.
+The block obstacle showed up in the global costmap.
+* Next, I added `camera` to rviz
+    * Set topic to `camera/raw_image` and reliability policy to `Best Effort`
+    * Camera works.
+* I wondered if I could remove the rviz launch from the nav launch by just commenting out the line `#ld.add_action(rviz_cmd)`
+    * This caused nav launch to fail.
+##